mkrueger/unarc-rs/doc/hyper.md

 ## References

-- Original source code provided by Peter Sawatzki
-- HYPER.EXE disassembly
 - unarc-rs implementation: `src/hyp/hyp_unpack.rs`

+## Implementation Notes

+This implementation was created using:

+1. **Container format:** Analyzed from .hyper archive files (used the DOS command line client)
+2. Original source code provided by Peter Sawatzki
+3. Reverse-engineered from HYPER.EXE - original code was missing pieces and unfortunately contained errors because it was a work in progress snapshot - all that was left :(